Parler is offline, but violent posts scraped by hackers will haunt users

 Some posts on Parler echoed common social media themes — sharing cooking tips or updating friends on life events.
 But the site largely seemed to focus on sharing news from conservative publications and discussing the state of politics, particularly following Trump’s election loss.

-In the days before the attack last week, Parler users with red badges indicating the company had verified they were real people, advocated for a violent uprising against law enforcement, supports of the Black Lives Matter movement, and antifascists, according to screenshots posted on Twitter.
+In the days before the attack last week, Parler users with red badges -- indicating the company had verified they were real people -- advocated for a violent uprising against law enforcement, supporters of the Black Lives Matter movement and antifascists, according to screenshots posted on Twitter.

 “Time to burn down dc police precinct.
 [Expletive] those treasonous pig bastards,” one user wrote under the handle JuarezTX, in response to the arrest of a member of the Proud Boys.
 “And you choose to beat antifa and blms asses; remove their helmets and kick in their teeth,” wrote user Harleyquinn.

-A Twitter user who posts under the handle @donk_enby said she started making a record of every public Parler post made during the Capitol riot to preserve posts.
-When it seemed Amazon would pull its hosting support, she said she and others started archiving as many public posts as they could.
+The Twitter user @donk_enby said she started making a record of every public Parler post made during the Capitol riot to preserve them.
+When it seemed that Amazon would pull its hosting support, she said she and others started archiving as many public posts as they could.

 “I’d describe the current Parler archival situation as ‘a bunch of people running into a burning building trying to grab as many things as we can,’" @donk_enby tweeted Sunday.

-She also said she made a record of all videos uploaded to Parler, and cautioned that could include deleted posts.
-In the end, she told Gizmodo she estimates 99 percent of Parler posts were saved, and will eventually be hosted by the Internet Archive.
+She also said she made a record of all videos uploaded to Parler and cautioned that could include deleted posts.
+In the end, she told Gizmodo, she estimates that 99 percent of Parler posts were saved and will eventually be hosted by the Internet Archive.

 Internet sleuths have said they’ve already used information from the archived data, including GPS coordinates of videos, to create interactive maps and identify counties and other locations where videos had allegedly been uploaded.

-The data pulled by researchers after the attack could potentially be used to aid law enforcement in their investigation of the Capitol attack.
+The data pulled by researchers after the Capitol attack could be used to aid law enforcement in their investigation.

 “All the data would be fair game for law enforcement,” said Kiel Brennan-Marquez, a professor at the University of Connecticut School of Law who specializes in surveillance and data collection.
-A principle established under the Fourth Amendment, called the private search doctrine, allows the government to use data that was the result of surveillance or intrusion by a third party — so long as law enforcement didn’t coordinate with the individual.
+A principle established under the Fourth Amendment, called the private search doctrine, allows the government to use data that was a result of surveillance or intrusion by a third party — so long as law enforcement didn’t coordinate with the individual.

-A similar grass roots effort to archive planning documents followed the white nationalist march in Charlottesville in 2017.
+A similar grass-roots effort to archive planning documents followed the white-nationalist march in Charlottesville in 2017.
 In that case, the documents were obtained from private groups, operated by far-right figureheads and hosted on Discord, an app popular with gamers.
 Months of chat transcripts and audio recordings, published by the left-wing nonprofit media collective Unicorn Riot, revealed participants discussing potential weapons and concealing firearms.

 The conservative alternative to Twitter wants to be a place for free speech for all.
 It turns out, rules still apply.